What You’ll Learn 🛠️

 Introduction to single and dual plane balancing

-Balanced rotors are essential for most kinds of rotating machinery.
-Unbalance will create high vibrations causing material defects and reducing the lifetime of a material.
-In most cases the rotor unbalance is the major problem of vibration, it is related to the first order (= rotational frequency).
+Balanced rotors are essential for most types of rotating machinery.
+Unbalance generates high vibrations, which can cause material defects and reduce the lifetime of components.
+In most cases, rotor unbalance is the primary source of vibration, and it is related to the first order (i.e., the rotational frequency).

-We assume, that we consider the so-called rigid rotors, which is true for nearly all practical cases.
-That means the operating speed of the machine is below 70% of its first resonance frequency.
-The resonance frequency is the critical speed, where structural resonances cause heavy vibrations.
-At the resonance, the phase is turning quickly and it would be impossible to make a correct measurement.
+We assume that we are considering so-called rigid rotors, which is true for nearly all practical cases.
+This means that the operating speed of the machine is below 70% of its first resonance frequency.
+The resonance frequency represents the critical speed, where structural resonances produce heavy vibrations.
+At resonance, the phase changes rapidly, making it impossible to obtain a correct measurement.

 The goal of balancing is to minimize vibrations related to the first order.
-Basically, it works like this: We measure the initial state, then we add a trial weight of the known mass, calculate the position and mass of a counterweight, remove the trial weight and put the calculated weight on the opposite side, to cancel out the imbalance.
+The procedure works as follows: first, we measure the initial state; then, we add a trial weight of known mass, calculate the position and mass of a counterweight, remove the trial weight, and finally, place the calculated counterweight on the opposite side to cancel out the imbalance.

-When an unbalance exists, the first order (rotational frequency) can be seen clearly.
-As shown in the example below, on the rotor exists an uneven distribution of mass.
+When an unbalance exists, the first order (rotational frequency) is clearly visible.
+As shown in the example below, the rotor exhibits an uneven mass distribution.

-A correction weight is added (or material is removed) on the opposite side, which cancels out the major part.
-This procedure can then be repeated until satisfaction.
+A correction weight is added (or material is removed) on the opposite side to cancel out the majority of the imbalance.
+This procedure can then be repeated until satisfactory results are achieved.

 Single and dual-plane balancing

-Depending on the machinery, single or dual plane balancing is used.
-Selecting one plane or two plane balancing generally depends on two factors.
-One of the factors is the ratio of the length of the rotor (L) to the diameter of the rotor (D).
-The other factor is the operating speed of the rotor.
-As a general rule of thumb, we can refer to the table shown below.
+Depending on the machinery, single-plane or dual-plane balancing may be used.
+The choice generally depends on two factors: the ratio of the rotor’s length (L) to its diameter (D), and the rotor’s operating speed.
+As a general rule of thumb, refer to the table shown below.

 initial run